 Beaufort County's unique natural environment and cultural landscape are essential to the county's sense of place, way of life, community and ecosystem health, and economic sustainability (Fig. 0.1).
 It is a dynamic environment that will continue to change over time due to natural forces - such as flooding, storm surge and king tides - and human forces - such as development.
 The pressure that these natural and human forces exert on the Beaufort County landscape and its residents will only grow in intensity as sea levels rise and the County's population continues to grow.

-in agricultural products produced every year by the county's 137 farms spent annually by visitors who come to Beaufort County for its parks, trails and open spaces for qualified landowners captured on-site by the county's donating partial or full value of a conservation easement captured on-site by the county's parks and open spaces, keeping runoff out of pipes and waterways
+in agricultural products produced every year by the county's 137 farms for qualified landowners donating partial or full value of a conservation easement